mendelgusmao/PHP-HaavokIPC/README.md

     $call = new StaticCall("class::method");
     ```

-    If the call is to an object method, GhettoIPC will instantiate the class and store it in a container named Instances.
+    If the call is to an object method, HaavokIPC will instantiate the class and store it in a container named Instances.
     The container has a way to do "instance reusing", so, if the code needs to do two calls to the same object, and the second call
-    has its class name prepended by "&", GhettoIPC will not instantiate another object to the second call if there's an object
+    has its class name prepended by "&", HaavokIPC will not instantiate another object to the second call if there's an object
     of the same class instantiated when invoking the first call.

     Examples: